 Joey: What's not to like?
 Custard... good!
 Jam... good!
 Meat... goood!!

 Phoebe: (about Jack) I dreamt that we were going to get married, and he left because he had to go fight a fire.
 And, um, so, okay, I went to a nightclub, and I saw him making out with a girl.

 Rachel: Oh my God, he dream-cheated on you!

-Ross: Yeah, well, Hurricane Gloria didn't break the porch swing, Monica did!
+Ross: (feeling cornered) Yeah, well, Hurricane Gloria didn't break the porch swing, Monica did!

-Monica: Ross hasn't worked at the museum for a year!
+Monica: (raising her voice) Ross hasn't worked at the museum for a year!

-Monica: Ross married Rachel in Vegas!
+Monica: (screaming) Ross married Rachel in Vegas!
 And got divorced!
-Again!
+Again!!

-Judy: That's a lot of information to get in 30 seconds.
+Judy: (barely collecting herself) That's a lot of information to get in thirty seconds.

 Judy: Ross, drugs?
 Divorced?
 Again?